 Engineered Products.
-Engineered Products consist of highly engineered hydraulics, fasteners, collets and precision components used in aerospace, marine and industrial applications.
+Engineered Products consist of highly engineered hydraulics, fasteners, collets, tool holders and precision components used in aerospace, marine and industrial applications.

 The accounting policies of the reportable segments are the same as those described in Part II, Item 8.
 "Financial Statements and Supplementary Data," Note 2 "Summary of Significant Accounting Policies."
 Segment performance is evaluated based on segment net sales and gross margin.
 Items not allocated to segment operating income include corporate administrative expenses and certain other amounts.
 Identifiable assets by reportable segment consist of those directly identified with the segment's operations.
-Corporate assets consist of cash, fixed assets and certain prepaid expenses.